Pixel density: Scanners and cameras

 "PPI" or "pixel density" may also describe image scanner resolution.
 In this context, PPI is synonymous with samples per inch.
 In digital photography, pixel density is the number of pixels divided by the area of the sensor.
 A typical DSLR, circa 2013, has 1–6.2 MP/cm2; a typical compact has 20–70 MP/cm2.

 For example, Sony Alpha SLT-A58 has 20.1 megapixels on an APS-C sensor having 6.2 MP/cm2 since a compact camera like Sony Cyber-shot DSC-HX50V has 20.4 megapixels on an 1/2.3" sensor having 70 MP/cm2.
 The professional camera has a lower PPI than a compact camera, because it has larger photodiodes due to having far larger sensors.

 Smartphones

-Smartphones use small displays, but modern smartphone displays have a larger PPI rating, such as the Samsung Galaxy S7 with a quad HD display at 577 PPI, Fujitsu F-02G with a quad HD display at 564 PPI, the LG G6 with quad HD display at 564 PPI or – XHDPI or Oppo Find 7 with 534 PPI on 5.5" display – XXHDPI (see section below).
+Smartphones use small displays, but modern smartphone displays have a larger PPI rating, such as the Samsung Galaxy S7 with a quad HD display at 577 PPI, Fujitsu F-02G with a quad HD display at 564 PPI, the LG G6 with quad HD display at 564 PPI or – XHDPI or Oppo Find 7 with 534 PPI on 5.5-inch display – XXHDPI (see section below).
 Sony's Xperia XZ Premium has a 4K display with a pixel density of 807 PPI, the highest of any smartphone as of 2017.

-Named pixel densities
+Logical DPI values on Android

-The Google Android developer documentation groups displays by their approximate pixel densities into the following categories:
+Android supports the following logical DPI values for controlling how large content is displayed: